I'm Not Happy In My Relationship, Now What?

 When was the last time you hugged your partner tightly?
 If it’s been a while, you may want to fix that.
 Touch can help reconnect you with your partner in ways talking simply can’t.
 This doesn’t necessarily mean you have to jump into bed with your partner right away but rather that you may want to consider showing your partner a little extra love throughout the day.
 Make excuses to hug your partner, hold their hand, or kiss their cheek.
 Even the most seemingly innocent gestures can help reignite passion between you and make you feel closer than ever.

-Couples counseling can tremendously improve your relationship with your partner by teaching you skills you need to effectively communicate your needs and cope with stress.
-Recent research suggests that 70-75% of couples who enter into counseling together are able to successfully move past their points of distress and repair their relationships successfully.
+Couples counseling can tremendously improve your relationship with your partner by teaching you the skills you need to communicate your needs and cope with stress effectively.
+Recent research suggests that 70-75% of couples who enter into counseling together can successfully move past their points of distress and repair their relationships successfully.
 If couples counseling is an option, you’d like to explore with your partner, look into local practices, or reach out to our team of Licensed Mental Health Professionals here at ReGain today.

 Previous ArticleWhat To Do When You’re In Love With A Married Woman

 Next ArticleMy Boyfriend Ignores Me: What Does It Mean?